 Many of the games' antagonists feel that this is In the Blood for the Bhaalspawn, but the main character can act any way the player likes, to the point of becoming one of the world's most renowned heroes.

 Lots of other canonically Always Chaotic Evil beings (vampires, demons, ogres, dark elves, etc.) show up in the games, and for almost every one there's at least one individual for whom My Species Doth Protest Too Much.
-Examples: Drizzt and Solaufein for drow, the duergar merchants, the Spectator Beholder, the liches guarding Kangaxx's parts, Dace and potentially your love interest for vamps and Madulf and his group of ogres, gnolls ect.
+Examples: Drizzt and Solaufein for drow, the duergar merchants, the Spectator Beholder, the liches guarding Kangaxx's parts, Dace and potentially your love interest for vamps and Madulf and his group of ogres, gnolls and a minotaur.

 Shown Their Work: Spectator Beholders were a sub-species of Beholder that, at the time of Baldur's Gate II, were actually not evil.
 They were Lawful Neutral as opposed to the Lawful Evil that was normal for their species.
 Makes sense for a species that has "summon us to guard your stuff" as their whole schtick.